I knew John Thawley longer than I have known my youngest brother; we were friends for 54 years.

 His web work was beautiful and years ahead of its time.

-His love of coffee demanded that Illy Espresso be delivered to his door in nitrogen-sealed cans.
+His love of coffee demanded that Illy Espresso be delivered to his door in nitrogen-sealed cans and brewed with his $8,000 expresso machine.

 He taught me to think big, reach high and never sell myself short.
 He also taught me to play Strawberry Fields Forever.